WoroodDabbas/IoT/README.md

 2. Complete the steps to create your account and name your project.
 3. at this step , wou will see a red button that says get a number .
 Click on it .
 This number that you will use when dealing with Twilio APIs.
 Save it.
 3. go to your account Dashboard , now you can see your Account Sid and Auth Token.
 Save them as well .
+4. from Settings , go to Geo permissions and select you country .
-4. Go to your node red flow editor , double click on Twilio node and enter the details from above .
+5. Go to your node red flow editor , double click on Twilio node and enter the details from above .
-5. Click on Deploy.
+6. Click on Deploy.

 ### Conclusion